huggingface/transformers/examples/pytorch/zero-shot/README.md

 - GPU type: NVIDIA TITAN RTX
 - PyTorch version (GPU): 2.2.2

+However, currently multi-GPU evaluation is not working due to [flatten issue](https://github.com/huggingface/transformers/pull/33561) try to use `accelerate` as default.

 ## PyTorch version, no Trainer

 Based on the script [`run_zero_shot_object_detection_no_trainer.py`](https://github.com/huggingface/transformers/blob/main/examples/pytorch/object-detection/run_zero_shot_object_detection.py).

 The script leverages [🤗 `Accelerate`](https://github.com/huggingface/accelerate), which allows to write your own training loop in PyTorch, but have it run instantly on any (distributed) environment, including CPU, multi-CPU, GPU, multi-GPU and TPU.
 It also supports mixed precision.
-However, currently multi-GPU evaluation is not working due to following [issue](https://github.com/Lightning-AI/torchmetrics/issues/2477).

 First, run: